Our Genealogy> Smithies Surname Index> This page

 ToW: F & F

-Wall Plaque to Fallen, All Saints, Thornton le Dale.
+Brass Wall Plaque to the Fallen, inside All Saints, Thornton le Dale.

 SMITHIES, Wilfred